-read ICM-molecular object variable values (torsion angles, phase angles, bond angles, bond lengths) from a var-file.vs_out selection will contain a selection of variables which have been modified by the command.
+read ICM-molecular object variable values (torsion angles, phase angles, bond angles, bond lengths) from a var-file.vs\out selection will contain a selection of variables which have been modified by the command.
 Variables are assigned according to the residue number and the variable name.
 If residue name is different (i.e. you want to assign phi,psi of an alanine 15 to glycine 15), the program sends a warning.
 If more than one molecule is present in the current object, matching of molecule names is required.
-See also set vs command.
+See also set vs\command.

-'''

-read view [ s viewRarrayName ]
+read view [ s\viewRarrayName ]

-'''

 read rarray of 36 display parameters for window size, scale, view matrices, etc. and set them.
-See also: set view, View () function read variable restraints (often referred to as rs) from a .rs file.
-Do not forget to read vrestraint types first.
-Option only tells the program to delete previous variable restraints.
+See also: set view, View() function read vrestraint [ s\rsFileNameRoot ]